 Brent Cross Cricklewood

-We’re working with the London Borough of Barnet to secure investment in a new train station on the Thameslink line at Brent Cross Cricklewood.
+We’re working with the London Borough of Barnet to fund a new train station on the Thameslink line at Brent Cross Cricklewood, Brent Cross West.

-This new station would serve an expanded shopping centre and new housing on London’s largest brownfield site.
+This new station will support new housing on London’s largest brownfield site.
 It would also bring the area to within 12 minutes of central London.